 'A' Award Grants

 The 'A' Award is designed for the early independent career scientist who wants to establish a career in pediatric oncology research.
 The ideal candidate has an original project, can demonstrate outstanding career development support from the institution, and has a strong future commitment to pediatric cancer investigation.
-These awards are open to MD, MD/PhD and PhD candidates who are within 5 years of their first faculty appointment as an Assistant Professor.
+These awards are open to MD, MD/PhD and PhD applicants who are within 5 years of their first faculty appointment as an Assistant Professor.
 The 'A' Award offers up to $200,000 per year for four years, with the possibility of a fifth year of funding.